ABOUT GOLF RANGEFINDERS

 These simple devices can have a big impact on your game, providing you with accurate yardage to specific targets.
 Most golf rangefinders come with features including course slope (technology not approved for competition by the United States Golf Association), maximum range and minimum range.

 Advanced golf rangefinders come with a variety of extra features, like magnification and pin-seeking.
-Sleek, shock-resistant and weatherproof constructions ensure your golf rangefinder can stand up to anything you put it through.
+Sleek, shock-resistant and weatherproof constructions make rangefinders a good option for many conditions too.

 ABOUT GOLF GPS DEVICES

 You’re probably pretty familiar with GPS technology in your day-to-day life.
 Global positioning units use satellite receivers to calculate information on your speed and location.